Updated: Jul 8

 The Blue Zone Diet is a more extreme version of the Mediterranean Diet.
 One of the significant points of the Blue Zones (along with the lifestyle changes) is to show how eating a variety of unprocessed plant foods seems to be associated with longer, healthier lives.
 Who wouldn't want that?

 A Blue Zone is where people live longer and healthier lives than average.
-The term was first coined in 2005 by author Dan Buettner, who identified five regions, including Okinawa in Japan, Sardinia in Italy, Nicoya in Costa Rica, Icaria in Greece, and the Seventh-day Adventist community in Loma Linda, California.
+The term was first coined in 2005 by author Dan Buettner, who identified five regions: Okinawa in Japan, Sardinia in Italy, Nicoya in Costa Rica, Icaria in Greece, and the Seventh-day Adventist community in Loma Linda, California.
 Yes, California is on the Blue Zone map, but only a tiny percentage of its population.
 The members of the Seventh-day Adventist community live longer due to their lifestyle choices.
 They adhere to a vegetarian diet, exercise regularly, and practice stress-reduction techniques such as yoga and meditation.
 Additionally, the community emphasizes solid social bonds and spiritual practices that promote well-being.
-All of these factors contribute to healthier and longer lives for members of the Seventh-day Adventist community in Loma Linda, California.
+All of these factors contribute to healthier and longer lives for the Seventh-day Adventist community in Loma Linda, California.

 People in the Blue Zones typically eat a primarily plant-based diet consisting of fruits, vegetables, whole grains, legumes, nuts, and seeds.
 They also eat moderate amounts of lean protein such as fish, poultry, and eggs and healthy fats like olive oil.
 Dairy and red meat are eaten in small quantities.